wadaniel/korali/docs/source/using/parallel.rst

 Distributed Parallelism
 =================================

-Here we discuss scenarios were parallelism extends to multiple computers using distributed computing models.
+Here we discuss scenarios were parallelism extends to multiple computers using distributed computing models through MPI.

+For an example on how to create MPI/Python Korali applications, see: :ref:`MPI/Python Example <feature_running.mpi.python>`).

+For an example on how to create MPI/C++ Korali applications, see: :ref:`MPI/C++ Example <feature_running.mpi.cxx>`).

 Distributed Sampling - Sequential Model
 ------------------------------------------